Full & Partial Dentures in Columbia, SC

 What is the dentures process like?

-For dentures, we take impressions of your gum line and any existing teeth.
+We take impressions of your gum line and any existing teeth.
 Then, we’ll use our smile preview software to digitally create your new smile—you can even choose what shade you want your new teeth to be.
 Once we have an idea and 3D model of your future smile, we’ll send the impressions and our imaging to an off-site lab.
 There, they’ll create your custom-fitted dentures and send them back to our office when they’re complete.
-When we receive your dentures, we will call you in for an appointment and show you how to adhere your dentures into place.
+When we receive them, we will call you in for an appointment and show you how to adhere them into place.
 We’ll also make sure that they’re a good fit and that you don’t have any issues.

 When do I need full dentures over partial dentures?